-The alternatives development and screening comment period was initiated with the release of the preliminary results of the alternatives screening process published on November 10, 2022.
+The alternatives development and screening comment period was initiated on November 10, 2022, when the preliminary results of the alternatives screening process were published.
 The following methods were used to notify the general public of the public scoping activities:

-- Grassroots efforts (including neighborhood- and stakeholder-requested meetings) occurred throughout the corridor and included the following: - Community Perspectives on Housing and Gentrification Open House, Salt Lake City (December 5, 2022) - Mestizo Community Mingle, Salt Lake City (December 6, 2022) - Glovers Lane Resident Meeting, Farmington (December 8, 2022) - Legislative Listening Session, Salt Lake City (December 8, 2022) - Farmington Resident Q&A Session, Farmington (January 5, 2023) - State Street Resident Meeting, Farmington (January 12, 2023) - Yard signs, flyers, and posters were posted in 63 public locations throughout the study area (see Figure 6.6-2 for locations). - Mailers were sent to properties with a physical mailing address within 0.25 mile of I-15.
+- Grassroots efforts (including neighborhood- and stakeholder-requested meetings) were conducted at the following events: - Community Perspectives on Housing and Gentrification Open House, Salt Lake City (December 5, 2022) - Mestizo Community Mingle, Salt Lake City (December 6, 2022) - Glovers Lane Resident Meeting, Farmington (December 8, 2022) - Legislative Listening Session, Salt Lake City (December 8, 2022) - Farmington Resident Q&A Session, Farmington (January 5, 2023) - State Street Resident Meeting, Farmington (January 12, 2023) - Yard signs, flyers, and posters were posted in 63 public locations throughout the study area (see Figure 6.6-2 for locations). - Mailers were sent to properties with a physical mailing address within 0.25 mile of I-15.
 These mailers began arriving the first week of November 2022.
-Mailer information was in both English and Spanish. - Social media outreach occurred on TikTok, YouTube, Facebook, Instagram, and Twitter. - Targeted Facebook advertising was used at key points during the comment period (between November 10, 2022 and January 13, 2022) to raise awareness of the study and the opportunity to provide comments. - Videos describing the study overview and scoping were posted on social media. - Social media outreach had a total of 94,780 organic impressions and views, and 190 comments were made through social media. - Information regarding the alternatives development and screening comment period was posted on the project website: i15eis.udot.utah.gov. - A UDOT press release was sent to local media outlets.
+Mailer information was in both English and Spanish. - Social media outreach occurred on TikTok, YouTube, Facebook, Instagram, and X (formerly Twitter). - Targeted Facebook advertising was used at key points during the comment period (between November 10, 2022, and January 13, 2022) to raise awareness of the study and the opportunity to provide comments. - Videos describing the study overview and scoping were posted on social media. - Social media outreach had a total of 94,780 organic impressions and views, and 190 comments were made through social media. - Information regarding the alternatives development and screening comment period was posted on the project website at i15eis.udot.utah.gov. - A UDOT press release was sent to local media outlets.

-Copies of the posters, pop-up banners, lawn signs, fact sheet, flyers, and press release are included in Attachment C, Public Involvement Materials for Draft Alternatives November 2022, of Appendix 2A, Alternatives Screening Report, of this EIS.
+Copies of the posters, pop-up banners, lawn signs, fact sheets, flyers, and press releases are included in Attachment C, Public Involvement Materials for Draft Alternatives November 2022, of Appendix 2A, Alternatives Development and Screening Report, of this EIS.